flaviarubira/Ibov-analytics/README.md

-# Ibov-analytics
+# IBOV Analytics

-Projeto para análise de ações do IBOV usando Python e IA
+Projeto para análise de ações do IBOV usando Python e IA.